cyberark/cyberark-conjur-cli/README.md

 #### Step 4.
 Creating the client and use it

-Now that we have created `conjurrc_data` and `credentials_provider` We can create our client
+Now that we have created `conjurrc_data` and `credentials_provider` you can create your client.

 ```
 client = Client(conjurrc_data, credentials_provider=credentials_provider, ssl_verification_mode=ssl_verification_mode)